 Through these relationships, we prepare companies to access investment opportunities, generate revenue, and establish a solid understanding of the industry.

 - The opportunity to engage with potential customers, stakeholders, and leading investors.

 - A community of like-minded entrepreneurs to grow with and learn from.

 - Sector-specific startup curriculum tailored to the needs of agriculture, water, and energy tech companies.

-The program is structured as four intensive workshops over the course of four months.
+The program is structured as four intensive workshops over the course of three months.
 Additional remote, online collaboration between sessions will also be available.
 Relocation for companies is not required, with only a requirement of attending the days of those workshops.
 Valley Ventures does not require equity from the companies who are accepted.

 What we are looking for: